thekalinga/bootstrap4-vscode/README.md

 3. Send me a pull request

 > You just need to create the template htmls in sublime snippet format.
 There is no need to update `README.md`/`snippets.json` manually.
 The build will take care of regenerating these files from the templates automatically
+> `README.md` & `package.json` files are re-generated for every build.
+If you need to modify them, you should modify their templates (which are used to generate the root level files) them under `src/util/resources`.
+For eg., If you want `package.json` at the root to be modified, you should change `package-template.json` under `src/util/resources`

 ## Changelog